charlietag/os_preparation/README.md

 # CentOS Linux Server OS Preparation
 You want initialize your linux server by your own script.
 But you **DO NOT** want to use **PUPPET , CHEF**.
 You can just leverage my initialization project here.

+This is a small light bash project.
+Suit small companies which contain only few servers to maintain.  **GIVE IT A TRY**

   (centos 7 server environment settings)